keenhenry/keenhenry.github.io/_posts/2024-09-16-network-notes.md

 ## What is an IP address

-- First of all, this is a Network Layer concept.
+- First of all, this is a **network layer** (**layer 3**) property.
 - IP addresses belong to networks, not to the devices attached to those networks.
+They are used as IDs for devices connected to the network.
+For devices that communicate with the **Internet Protocol**.
+An IP is assigned to a device when a device is connected to a network.
 - **Dynamic IP addresses** are assigned to a device automatically when that device is connected to a network.
 This is done via a protocol called DHCP (Dynamic Host Configuration Protocol).
 - **Static IP addresses**, on the other hand, need to be configured manually on a node.
+Static IPs are more common for servers, where you might need a fixed IP in certain situations.
+To make a permanent static IP on a Linux node, we usually need to edit some configuration files in the filesystem.
+Different Linux distribution uses different files for configuring such information.

 ## Subnetting